kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

 # By default, argocd-server is not publically exposed.
 In this scenario, we will use a Load Balancer to make it usable, get the url
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'

+# We get the load balancer hostname using the command below
+kubectl get svc argocd-server -n argocd
 ```
 ### Step 3 : Configure Argocd
 * Take the LoadBalancer link and open it in your browser.After installing ArgoCD, you need to set up your GitHub repository as a source for your application deployment.
 This typically involves configuring the connection to your repository and defining the source for your ArgoCD application.